 In a vineyard with difficult terrain− 30% steep slopes and a virtual patchwork of parcels, Dominique Piron is engaged in sustainable winegrowing.
 On winegrowing land filled with old broken-down granite and schist, the watchwords are natural balance and biodiversity.

-For vinification, their goal is to create terroir wines, wines of character, that remain fruity, subtle and elegant.
+For vinification, the goal is to create terroir wines - wines of character, that remain fruity, subtle and elegant.